When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Giving 1-Year-Olds Pedialyte

-Side-Effects of Pedialyte
+Side Effects of Pedialyte

-• Swelling in feet and ankles.
+• Swelling in the feet or ankles.

 • Restlessness.

-• Difficulty breathing.
+• Labored breathing.

 • Severe dizziness.